TartanLlama/tartanllama.github.io/_drafts/guaranteed-copy-elision.md

 ## Value Categories

 To understand the before-and-after, we first need to understand what value categories are.
 Continuing the theme of C++ misnomers, value categories are *not* categories of values.
 They are characteristics of expressions.
 Every expression in C++ has one of three value categories: *lvalue*, *prvalue* (pure rvalue), or *xvalue* (eXpring value).
-There are then two parent categories: all lvalues and xvalues are *glvalues*, and all prvalues and xvalues are *prvalues*.
+There are then two parent categories: all lvalues and xvalues are *glvalues*, and all prvalues and xvalues are *rvalues*.

 [diagram]